Withnail intended for Uncle Monty to rape Marwood

 - Marwood is quite possibly gay.
 Note how snuggly he is with Withnail, how Have I Mentioned I Am Heterosexual Today? he gets pretty much all the time, and his impressive shabby chic fashion sense.
 And he's The Narrator and the eponymous "I", so it's fair to say the film is from his perspective.
 Perhaps he is gay more or less to the point of being a He-Man Woman Hater, or at least women just don't appear on his radar.
 Since he's in denial about being gay, he's not getting laid, which combines with him being young and attracted to his roommate to make him enormously sexually frustrated, so he therefore doesn't notice women.
-The only women who have a speaking role are the schoolgirls who Withnail shouts at; Withnail, who is very important to Marwood, is capable of putting women on Marwood's radar by interacting with them.
+The only women who have a speaking role are the schoolgirls at whom Withnail directs a drive-by slut-shaming; Withnail, who is very important to Marwood, is capable of putting women on Marwood's radar by interacting with them.

 - Another reason for the lack of women is the title character's "acute deprivation".
 Let's not forget that these two (as well as their real life counterparts) used to take bottles to off-license and use that money to get new booze.
 They were broke and couldn't afford having girlfriends, according to the author's own words.